 Yaushica Aubert holds a Bachelor’s Degree in Social Work and Master’s Degree in Public Health Administration.
-She has worked in the field of aging since 1999.
-Ms. Aubert has held many positions during her tenure at VAAA beginning as a Social Worker Care Manager, then lead Care Manager.
-In 2002 she became the Director of the MI CHOICE Waiver Program until 2008 when she became the Director of Planning and Contract Management, having oversight of the agency’s Multi-Year Plan development, contract management, Senior Wellness Services and other programming.
-In 2016 she was promoted to Vice- President of Operations and has been responsible for implementing the following:
+She has worked in the field of aging since 1999 and has held many positions during her tenure at VAAA.
+First as a Social Worker Care Manager, then lead Care Manager.
+In 2002, she became the Director of the MI CHOICE Waiver Program until 2008 when she became the Director of Planning and Contract Management, having oversight of the agency’s Multi-Year Plan development, contract management, Senior Wellness Services and other programming.
+In 2016 she was promoted to Vice- President of Operations currently and serves as President, CEO.
+She has been responsible for implementing the following:

 - Successful application submission to bill for Medicare-covered services